Survey Results - Trainee feedback on Kennedys Law LLP

 Senior partner: Nick Thomas

-What we’re looking for: As Kennedys has a vibrant and supportive working environment, we’re looking for sociable and enthusiastic team players with commercial awareness.
+What we’re looking for in a trainee: As Kennedys has a vibrant and supportive working environment, we’re looking for sociable and enthusiastic team players with commercial awareness.
 Minimum required degree grade: 2(1).
 Minimum UCAS points or A Levels: 120 UCAS points or equivalent.

 What you’ll do: During your training contract, you’ll complete four six-month seats across our core practice areas of insurance and reinsurance, liability, healthcare and commercial.
 We also offer exciting client and international secondment opportunities.
-In addition, you’ll attend in-house and external seminars, while having access to a large array of online training through our internal systems.
+In addition, you’ll be given the opportunity to attend in-house and external seminars, while having access to a large array of online training through our internal systems.

 Perks: Life insurance, income protection, employee assistance programme, pension, private medical insurance, season ticket loan, gym membership, gym subsidy, eye care vouchers, corporate GP, 25 days’ holiday – increasing to 27 after five years.